TITLE 8 SOCIAL SERVICES

 (b) providing necessary care to the extent that otherwise precludes the participant’s capacity to fulfill standard work participation rates or capacity to work.

 (3) Non-medical conditions: The NMW service provider shall review documentation and make determinations regarding requests for limited work participation status for non-medical conditions.
 If a participant has a medical condition(s) in addition to non-medical conditions, the IRU shall review documentation and make determinations regarding requests for limited work participation status for medical and non-medical conditions.
-To be eligible for a limited work participation status from the NMW/TANF standard work participation rate based on conditions that are not medical in nature, the department must find the participant has one of the qualifications for a limited work participation status identified in Subsection A above.
+To be eligible for a limited work participation status from the NMW/TANF standard work participation rate based on conditions that are not medical in nature, the HCA must find the participant has one of the qualifications for a limited work participation status identified in Subsection A above.

 D. Case development process: The caseworker shall be responsible for explaining hardship eligibility, work program requirements, standard work participation rates, and for referring all participants requesting a limited work participation status and hardship extensions to the IRU and NMW service provider, as appropriate.
-Participants must complete and return the requested information to request a limited work participation status within thirty days of the request.
+Participants must complete and return the requested information to request a limited work participation status within 30 days of the request.

 (1) Limited work participation status requests for medical conditions: Requests for a limited work participation status based on a medical condition shall be sent to the IRU for determination and contain the following: